 From a research-informed perspective, strategic planning becomes more effective when it is treated as an ongoing system of design, implementation, and refinement rather than a one-time planning event.
 Districts need not only plans, but processes that help strategy remain visible, actionable, and learnable over time.

-At Limitless Learning Solutions, we view strategic planning as part of a broader challenge of system coherence.
+At Limitless Learning Solutions, we view strategic planning in schools as part of a broader challenge of system coherence.
 The goal is not simply to create a stronger document, but to help build conditions where priorities remain connected to implementation, and where evidence can support stronger future decisions.